pism/pism/doc/sphinx/manual/std-greenland/grid-sequencing.rst

 ``topg`` and the climate data, are brought in to PISM at "full" resolution, that is, on the original 5 km grid in the data file ``pism_Greenland_5km_v1.1.nc``.

-This technique could be called "grid sequencing".\ [#not-mg]_ The result of the above command will be to compute the near-equilibrium result on the fine 5 km grid, taking advantage of the coarse-gridded computation of approximate equilibrium, and despite a run of only 200 model years (``-ys -200 -ye 0``).
+This technique could be called "grid sequencing".\ [#not-mg]_

+By approximating the equilibrium state on a coarser grid and then interpolating onto a finer grid the command above allows us to obtain the near-equilibrium result on the finer 5km grid using a relatively short (200 model years) run.
 How close to equilibrium we get depends on both durations, i.e. on both the coarse and fine grid run durations, but certainly the computational effort is reduced by doing a short run on the fine grid.
 Note that in the previous subsection we also used regridding.
 In that application, however, ``-regrid_file`` only "brings in" fields from a run on the same resolution.

 Generally the fine grid run duration in grid sequencing should be at least `t = \dx /